mobilerobotp4/Machine_Learning/Web_scraping/IMDB/IMDB.md

 ## Preparing the dataset

-I have already mentioned in the fields that I have been interested in, now I am going to scrap them.
+I have already mentioned the fields that I have been interested in, now I am going to scrap them.

 Here I like to mention that my previous knowledge on HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), JSP (Java Server Pages) help me a lot to understand a webpage completely.